tesseract-robotics-packaging/tesseract-robotics-planning-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `tesseract-robotics` channel has been enabled, `tesseract-robotics-command-language` can be installed with:
+Once the `tesseract-robotics` channel has been enabled, `tesseract-robotics-command-language, tesseract-robotics-motion-planners, tesseract-robotics-process-managers, tesseract-robotics-time-parameterization` can be installed with:

 ```
-conda install tesseract-robotics-command-language
+conda install tesseract-robotics-command-language tesseract-robotics-motion-planners tesseract-robotics-process-managers tesseract-robotics-time-parameterization
 ```

 It is possible to list all of the versions of `tesseract-robotics-command-language` available on your platform with: